 There are many good reasons to dump your commercial bank for an ethical bank.
 For example?
 I found seven!
-Check them out below
+See if any of them make sense to you, below

 By Diane Small

 I know, I know – banking is one of the dullest topics in the world, right?
 But if you care about ethical fashion, organic food and non-toxic beauty products, you’ll seriously want to read this article about why it’s worth switching to an ethical bank.

 Why banks suck

 There’s really not much good I can say about banks.
 Sure, they’re a safer place to store your money, and they can help you buy a house or start a business.

 - caused the near-collapse of the entire global financial system

 - regularly rewarded staff with obscenely bloated bonuses

 - had the nerve to charge us a fee for the privilege of taking our cash out of a cash point